v74c63t/cs122b-fabflix/README.md

 # Fabflix

 ## About
 Fabflix is an AWS hosted full stack web app that allows logged-in users to browse and purchase movies using Tomcat and a MySQL database.
 There is also a simplified [Android version](/Android) that communicates with the backend api to perform fulltext search.
-On top of that, this repo includes an [XML parser](/xmlParser) capable of parsing XML files containing movies, stars, and genres to add into the database.
+On top of that, this repo includes an [XML parser](/xmlParser) for parsing certain XML files from the [Stanford InfoLab Movie Database](http://infolab.stanford.edu/pub/movies/dtd.html) which contains additional movies, stars, and genres to add to the database.

 ## Configuration